jkmartindale/kb/windows.md

 `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution
 Options\executable.exe`, where `executable.exe` is the filename of the executable (duh).
 Add a DWORD value called `dpiAwareness` with the data `0`, and Windows will now scale the application.
+This registry key is primarily for attaching a debugger to an executable no matter how it's run, but it can change a few other aspects of how the executable runs like Exploit Guard mitigation options or, thankfully, DPI scaling.

 This will apply to every executable with that filename, so in the rare case that doesn't work out for you, you can use an external application manifest.
 First,